runt18/mojo/services/nacl/README.md

 TODO
 ====

-* Turn the NexeContentHandler, PexeContentHandler, PexeCompiler, and PexeLinker services into "anti-singletons".
-When each service is requested, a unique process must be created.
 * Use subzero (a NaCl project to improve translation speed) for pexe translation.
 * Enable caching of translated pexes.